FomTarro/VTS-Sharp/README.md

 ```
 void GetAPIState(Action<VTSStateData> onSuccess, Action<VTSErrorData> onError)
 ```
 The method accepts two callbacks, `onSuccess` and `onError`, but does not return a value.

 Upon the request being processed by VTube Studio, one of these two callbacks will be invoked, depending on if the request was successful or not.
 The callback accepts in a single, strongly-typed argument reflecting the response payload.
 You can find what to expect in each payload class in the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio).

 This library also supports the [VTube Studio Event Subscription API](https://github.com/DenchiSoft/VTubeStudio/blob/master/Events/README.md).
 With this feature, you can subscribe to various events to make sure your plugin gets a message when something happens in VTube Studio.
 Event Subscription follows a similar asynchronous design pattern.
 Take, for example, the following method signature, found in the [`VTSPlugin`](#class-vtsplugin) class:

 ```
 void SubscribeToTestEvent(VTSTestEventConfigOptions config, Action<VTSTestEventData> onEvent, Action<VTSEventSubscriptionResponseData> onSubscribe, Action<VTSErrorData> onError)
 ```
 The method accepts an optional configuration class, and three callbacks, `onEvent`, `onSubscribe` and `onError`, but does not return a value.

 Upon successfully subscribing to the event in VTube Studio, the `onSubscribe` callback will be invoked, and then `onEvent` will be invoked any time VTube Studio publishes an event of that type.
 If the subscription fails for any reason, `onError` will be invoked.

+## What Changed in 2.0.0?

+### Packages
+As of version 2.0.0, the library has been split into two folders/packages: `VTS/Core` and `VTS/Unity`.
+The `VTS/Core` folder contains everything needed to build a plugin in any C# runtime environment, with no engine-specific code.
+The `VTS/Unity` folder contains Unity-specific wrappers for the core classes, allowing you to easily build a plugin as a Unity GameObject, following the original design of this library.
+If you are not looking to use Unity for your project, you can completely discard the `VTS/Unity` folder.
+However, if you *are* using Unity for your project, you will need both the `VTS/Core` and `VTS/Unity` folders.

+### Migrating from 1.x.x to 2.x.x
+As of version 2.0.0, a few fundamental and breaking changes have been introduced in the interest of decoupling the library from Unity.
+If you are updating your project from using a 1.x.x version of the library to using a 2.x.x version of the library, please completely delete the library from your project, and re-import it wile being aware of the following changes:

+* Namespaces have been totally reorganized.
+The three remaining namespaces are `VTS`, `VTS.Core` and `VTS.Unity`.
+For Unity applications, you will only need `VTS` and `VTS.Unity`.
+For non-Unity applications, you will only need `VTS` and `VTS.Core`.
+* The `VTSWebSocket` MonoBehaviour class has been totally removed.
+You may safely remove it from any game objects.
+This class now exists as a pure C# equivalent
+* Several of the built-in dependencies of the `Initialize` method have changed in various ways:
+    * `IWebSocket` now requires a `Logger`, ex `new WebSocketSharpImpl(this.Logger)`
+    * `IJsonUtility` now has a `NewtonsoftJsonUtilityImpl` implementation that is suitable for all uses leveraging the much more robust Newtonsoft JSON library.
+    * The existing `ITokenStorage` implementation `TokenStorageImpl` now requires a root path passed in via the constructor.
+For Unity applications, you likely want to use `Application.persistentDataPath`.
+    * `onError` callback method now accepts an `VTSErrorData` argument.

 # API

 ## `class VTSPlugin`

 ### Properties
 #### `string PluginName`